armada-ths/ais/docs/getting_started_linux.md

 ```
 export DJANGO_SETTINGS_MODULE=local_settings
 ```
-You can also put it in your bashrc to avoid having to type it each session.
+You can also put it in your .bashrc to avoid having to type it each session.

 Deactivating virtualenv is done with `deactivate`.